-At the time, it was 1998.
-A couple of Englishmen were trying to fill a bottle, or solve a problem: The bottle they wanted to fill up, was to discover what was to be found “beyond budgeting“.
-That quest arose from a simple observation: Most organizations were then, at the time, doing budgeting, at least annually.
+It was 1998 back then.
+A couple of Englishmen were trying to “fill a bottle”, or solve a problem: Their quest was to discover what was to be found in that realm of organizational leadership “beyond budgeting“.
+That quest arose from a simple observation: Most organizations at the time were doing budgeting and planning, at least annually.
 But they were not getting anything out of it.
 To anyone questioning the prevailing planning practices thoroughly, it would quickly become apparent that “managing by budgets” did not make any sense at all in a dynamic and complex world.
-So the Englishmen had a feeling that there had to be an alternative to this managing by “command and control”.
-There had to be some better solution to management, somewhere “beyond budgeting”.
-There surely had to be some existing practice or model that would enable organizations to get rid of damaging and obsolete rituals like budgeting.
-In early 1998, the group set off to fill the bottle with knowledge and insights, confident that this would then lead them to a coherent solution.
+So our Englishmen had a feeling that there had to be an alternative to this all this managing by budgets and through “command and control”.
+There just had to be some better solution to management, a better place “beyond budgeting”.
+There surely had to be some existing practice or model that would enable organizations to get rid of damaging and obsolete rituals like budgeting and everything associated with it.
+So in early 1998, the group set off to fill the bottle with knowledge and insights, confident that this would sooner or later lead them to a coherent solution.

-So it came that the Englishmen, named Jeremy Hope and Robin Fraser, together with Peter Bunce, founded a community of “sponsors“, a membership, which would finance the quest to fill the bottle.
+So it came that the three Englishmen, called Jeremy Hope, Robin Fraser and Peter Bunce, founded a community of “sponsors“.
+A membership, which would finance their research, and their quest to fill the bottle.
 The community would soon become known as the BBRT, or the Beyond Budgeting Round Table.
-And thus the BBRT set out to find organizations that didn’t have budgets and which solved management problems in rather different and “unusual” ways.
-Few people in the world then actually believed that the bottle could be filled with water.
-But soon, the Britons came across exceptional companies which were willing to share their experiences.
+And thus the BBRT set out to find organizations that did not do budgeting and which solved management problems in rather different and “unusual” ways.
+At the time, few people in the world believed that this particular bottle could be filled with water.
+But soon, the three Britons indeed stumbled upon quite a few exceptional companies which were willing to share their experiences.
 Those were firms like Handelsbanken, AES, and Borealis.

 That happened gradually.
 The bottle was being filled up, drop by drop.
 It took a while, but the case research and the thought process and the presentations to the members over time added up to a real solution.
 In other words, knowledge about the solution to the problem was accumulated and the problem solved, over time.